Short History of Spear-O-Wigwam in the Bighorn MountainsBy Gregory Nickerson, with assistance of Judy Slack

 “The winter of 1921 and 1922 was about as severe as any we’ve ever had.
 We could not ship the cattle to Texas as there was a drouth there and no feed, so we shipped in hay here from both East and West and wintered them through with a big loss of about $20 per head expense.” -Willis Spear

 In its heyday, the Spear family marketed Spear-O-Wigwam and their vast cattle operation as one vast domain, where guests could experience the full natural richness of the Bighorn Mountain region.
 Guests could enjoy a landscaped country estate at the Spear Ranch in Big Horn, or take in the rugged outdoor life of trail riding, fishing and mountaineering offered by Spear-O-Wigwam.
-Alternatively, they could migrate north to the Crow Reservation to visit battlefields, view traditional Crow dancing and camp life, and participate in the cattle roundups held on the various Spear Ranches in the Wolf Mountains and the Rosebud Mountains.
+Alternatively, they could travel north to the Crow Reservation to visit battlefields, view traditional Crow dancing and camp life, and participate in the cattle roundups held on the various Spear Ranches in the Wolf Mountains and the Rosebud Mountains.
 In mid-September, 1928 Willis Spear drove Ernest and Pauline Hemingway out to see one of these roundups just as the writer was finishing his novel.

 Guests hoped all this strenuous activity would rejuvenate the spirit, strengthen the body and enliven the mind.
 The vigorous lifestyle fit the prescription that Teddy Roosevelt and many others had offered as a remedy for the “soft” life in the cities of the east.
 As the country’s cities industrialized, the Spears tapped into the enduring natural appeal of mountains and the romance of cowboy culture.
-This they combined with the allure of Indians “untouched by the white man’s civilization and governed by their ancient tribal customs and councils.”
+They combined this with the allure of Indians “untouched by the white man’s civilization and governed by their ancient tribal customs and councils.”
 With attractions like the Medicine Wheel, rodeos, and the open range cowboys rounding up cattle and roping in the old style, the Spears made a strong claim for showing their customers the authentic cowboys, Indians, and scenery that epitomized the Wild West.
 As one Spear-O-Wigwam pamphlet stated, “Here may be seen the last vanishing glimpse of the West as it was ‘once upon a time.’”

 Willis Spear and his family enjoyed entertaining guests and exploring the mountains.
 Since 1890, Willis had regularly taken family trips to stock the mountain lakes with trout, which they transported in milk cans loaded on the back of a horse.
 In addition to being a born explorer and entrepreneur, Willis was a musician, a storyteller, and a state senator.
 He regaled guests around the central fire in the Wigwam with his banjo playing and stories about Bald Mountain City in the northern Bighorns, where a team of 40 oxen and 200 men dragged in machinery to work the aptly-named Fortunatus Mine.
 He also told of a canyon in that part of the range where cattlemen drove 2,000 sheep over the brink in an effort to drive their competitors off the range.